-Buenos Aires beach: the truth
+Buenos Aires beach: the “cold” truth

-How go to Buenos Aires Beach?
+How to go to Buenos Aires Beach?

 Buenos Aires Beach is located on the edge of the city in Parque de los Niños.
 Five minutes away from the domestic airport “Aeroparque”.
 You can take the train with the destination “Tigre” departing from Retiro train station.
 Or take bus 28 with the destination “Ciudad Universitaria”.